MicrosoftDocs/cpp-docs/docs/standard-library/span-class.md

 ## <a name="value_type"></a> `span::value_type`

-The type of the element in the span but without any `const` or `volatile` qualifications.
+The type of the element in the span, without `const` or `volatile` qualifications.

 ```cpp
 using value_type = std::remove_cv_t<T>;